MIRU-Committee/miru2024/content/sponsor.en.md

 [Application form](https://docs.google.com/forms/d/e/1FAIpQLSfX-7MlnoQQbm7ih9hnD0CtKoOabqD2fPPxDuneTk82ofBwhQ/viewform?usp=sf_link) (Japanese)

 Please fill out the sponsor application form and submit it during the application period.
 After confirming the details of your application, we will contact you shortly regarding acceptance details and payment procedures.
+The application form will be open from February 14 to May 31.

 - The deadline for payment of the sponsorship fee is July 20.
 - Invoices will be issued by [Seibu Travel Co](https://www.seibutravel.co.jp/).
 It may take up to 3 weeks to issue the invoice.